-- Venous Hypertension patients die from hemorrhage due to bleeding varices.
+- Venous Hypertension patients die from haemorrhage due to bleeding varices.

 - Venous hypertension is not uncommon.

-- Treatement is directed to relieve symptoms and where possible the cause.
+- Treatment is directed to relieve symptoms and where possible the cause.

 - No oral medicine has been found which can cure venous hypertension.

 - Surgical or endo-venous therapy is for ulcers not responding to medical treatment.